yukatan/commangular/README.md

 ##Overview

-Commangular is an abstraction that aims at simplifying the creation of operations in a clean self-contained unit and easily chain them together with a fluent API.
-It will allow you to maintain separate code units called commands with a single responsability.
+Commangular is a concept on top of angularJS that aims at simplifying the creation and organization of operations in a self-contained code units and chain them together with an easy and fluent API.That code units are called 'commands'
+Commands can be easily tested, reused, and developed in isolation.

+It is inspired by [Parsley 3 Command Framework and spicelib commands](https://github.com/spicefactory) from [Jens Halm](https://github.com/jenshalm)

 ###Main features :